MindK product academy

 When nobody’s booking flights in your app, your checkout service will consume no resources.
 Neat, isn’t it?
 In some cases, this allows you to save more money than containers (with few users or wild traffic spikes).SaaS autoscaling types

-Multi-tenant vs single tenant architecture
+Multi-tenant vs single-tenant architecture

 As I’ve said, the choice of architecture will depend mainly on the customer’s functional and non-functional requirements.
 You can either choose a multi-tenant approach for your SaaS application or follow the more traditional single-tenant architecture.
 Both have their advantages ad drawbacks.